pingcap/docs-cn/v3.0/reference/security/cert-based-authentication.md

 SSL:                 Cipher in use is TLS_AES_256_GCM_SHA384
 ```

-Connect the MySQL client and execute the following statement:
+Then execute the following statement:

 {{< copyable "sql" >}}

 ```sql
 show variables like '%ssl%';
 ```

+The output:

 ```
 +---------------+----------------------------------+